-Common reasons for a child support modification include:
+- Common reasons for a child support modification include:

-Any spousal support payments made on a periodic basis can be subject to a modification.
+Usually spousal support payments made on a periodic basis can be subject to a modification.
 In many cases, an alimony order will define certain circumstances under which it will be changed or terminated.
 Alimony modifications can only be made if a substantial change in financial circumstances can be demonstrated.

 After alimony is ordered, a modification may be ordered if a substantial change in circumstances has occurred.
 If one party is now earning significantly more or less money, there is a strong argument that alimony should be modified.
-Likewise, a substantial reduction in the payee’s income can warrant a reduction in alimony payments.